USAJOBS/help-center/faq/account/login-gov.md

 ## What email address do I use to create a login.gov account?
 To keep your USAJOBS profile information, you need to use your primary or secondary USAJOBS email when you create your login.gov account.
 When you use the same email that you use for USAJOBS, we'll automatically link your USAJOBS account to the login.gov account.
 If you use a different email address, you'll have to enter your old USAJOBS credentials to get your profile back.

-Don’t use a .gov or .mil email address.
-You must use a non-government email address when you create your login.gov account.
+We recommend you don’t use a .gov or .mil email address.
+Instead, you should use a non-government email address when you create your login.gov account.

 ## What if I currently use a .gov or .mil email address for my USAJOBS primary email?
-If you currently use a .gov or .mil email for your USAJOBS primary email, and you don’t have a secondary email address, you’ll need to update your USAJOBS account (before you create a login.gov account) to use a non-government email address.
+If you currently use a .gov or .mil email for your USAJOBS primary email, and you don’t have a secondary email address, you should update your USAJOBS account (before you create a login.gov account) to use a non-government email address.
 Once you update your USAJOBS primary email address, you can create the login.gov account.

 ## Can I use a different email address from my USAJOBS email adderss, when setting up my login.gov account?